 Art is everywhere we look and the objects we use every day are thoughtfully designed.
 I always wanted to be an artist.
-Throughout my childhood I was passionate about ceramics and later went on went to art school.
+Throughout my childhood I was passionate about ceramics and later went on to art school.
 After graduating I became a shoe designer and eventually launched my passion, Lucky Chick.
 I first drew the Lucky Chick character and then created a line of bath products to go with her.

-Lucky Chick is re-launching as a color cosmetics line.
+Lucky Chick is reigniting as a color cosmetics line.
 Art is once again at the pinnacle and is inspiring all of our new creations.
 My Mother is an artist and it has become obvious to me that her art should inspire my new cosmetics line.
 Her art is full of light, emotion and hope.

 You are now the artist.